An Indestructible Element in the Völkishe and Fascist Ideal

 I never use the term “Nazi.”
 The false belief many adopt, for no true reason, is that Benito Mussolini was a mere opportunist, and Adolf Hitler’s “National Socialism” a trick.
 It does not seem the case.
 It is imagined, that somehow Hitler sat shuffling through a dictionary all-day deliberately looking for runic and magical symbols (like the swastika) and terms to subvert for propaganda!
 The ideology of Anton Drexler’s German Workers’ Party (Deutsche Arbeiterpartei) pre-existed Adolf Hitler’s political endeavors for almost two decades, and had developed solid foundations in three countries.
 In the 1904 Trautenau Program, the 1913 Iglau Program, the 1918 Vienna Program, and Rudolf Jung’s 1919 work Der Nationale Sozialismus lay the basis of National Socialism by its foundational theorists prior to Adolf Hitler.
 One fails to understand why these ideas do not die, and why some people, besides their Anti-Jewish sentiments and theories, find strength in them.
 It is not merely a pathological matter, but one of truth, surprisingly, for those tending to the simplistic moralist argument against Fascists.
 We need strong ideals in our era, and finding Liberalism weak and crippling, people again seek alternatives.
 It is not Adolf Hitler who established the völkische Bewegung!
 Remember this fact.
 Hence, whether Adolf Hitler existed, or not, the political folkdom and ethno-cultural attitudes would still manifest in the myriad of ways it has; and it has not, solely as anti-Jewish obsessions.

 In the Fascist Ideal, as we should know, is deeply a metaphysical view.
 It is not simple to be an actual Fascist, as one in their ideals who promotes the unity of the people and its forward advancement, the astuteness of function, good health, in form and mind, on the individual and collective level.
-The philosophy of Fascism is not for the fickle-minded, and is clearly more than about the Jew.
+The philosophy of Fascism is not for the fickle-minded, and is clearly more than about Jews.